unforswearing/aliaser/README.md

 ## Installation

-This script is a function called `mkalias` which can be sourced in your bash profile (`source ~/.mkalias/mkalias.txt`), added to your bash profile, or stored anywhere else you keep those types of things.
+This script is a function called `mkalias` which can added to your bash profile as an alias or function, or stored anywhere else you keep those types of things.

 ## License